 Symptoms in the accelerated phase

-blast cells may be present in the fluid which surrounds the brain and spinal cord, and this can cause severe headaches.
+- headaches (if blast cells are in the fluid around the brain and spinal cord).

 Watch Professor Jane Apperley, Consultant Haematologist at Hammersmith Hospital, talk about the symptoms of CML.